Hip X-Ray Referral

 Get referral instantly

-If suitable, get your online hip X-ray referral via email to take to any collection centre.
+If clinically appropriate, get your online hip X-ray referral via email to take to any collection centre.

 What happens after your test?